gipi/blog/_posts/2021-01-31-reuse-old-laptop-screen.md

 sometimes you can see that is possible to "update" the board with a specific firmware to support specific a resolution.

+### V29 Universal LCD Controller Board

+The one used by me is the **V29 controller board**, usually comes with a remote and a "keyboard", that has the possibility to flash a different firmware to adapt to the correct resolution of the screen; the procedure is the following

+ - put the firmware (usually named ``LAMV29_something.bin``) into an USB drive
+ - connect the USB drive to the USB slot of the board disconnected from the power supply
+ - turn on the power and you should see the light of the keyboard blinking
+ - when the led stops blinking then the update is completed

 ## FPGA

 **TODO:** An interesting project for the future would be to implement a LDVS controller